-Check your vehicle’s towing capacity and contact your vehicle manufacturer to see whether you can install a hitch if you don’t already have one.
-Once you know what you can tow and have the right hitch equipment, you’re ready for endless fun, adventure, and vacation memories.
+Start by checking your vehicle’s towing capacity and contacting the manufacturer to confirm you can install a tow hitch if you haven’t already.
+Once you know what your vehicle can safely tow and have the right hitch equipment, you can compare the best small trailers for SUV towing..

 Table of Contents

-Let’s start with three ultralight trailers in the Coleman lineup by Dutchmen RV.
+Let’s start with three ultralight trailers in the Coleman lineup by Keystone RV.

 - Sleeping Capacity: Up to 5

-The Coleman 17B travel trailer is a lightweight camper for family adventures.
-This bunkhouse camper is affordable and features everything you’ll need to easily transition from tent camping to RVing, including a six-gallon water heater, a bathroom and shower, a two-burner cooktop, a single-door refrigerator, and additional comforts.
+The Coleman Light 17BX is a lightweight camper for family adventures.
+This bunkhouse travel trailer is affordable and features everything you’ll need to easily transition from tent camping to RVing, including a tankless water heater, a bathroom with a shower, a two-burner cooktop, a refrigerator, and additional comforts.

-This is the quintessential small camper for new RVers, with easy-to-use features, a no-hassle setup, and a gentle towing learning curve.
-This is also one of the most readily available units at Camping Worlds nationwide.
+This is one of the quintessential small campers for new RVing families, with easy-to-use features, a no-hassle setup, and a gentle towing learning curve.

 - Sleeping Capacity: Up to 3

-The Lantern LT 17R is one of the most popular small campers in this Coleman lineup.
-Dutchmen adapted the 17B into a more comfortable couples camper, highlighted by the spacious rear bathroom and closet, and it’s a contender to be the best couples travel trailer under 30 feet.
-Especially for those on a budget.
+The Coleman Light 17RX is an excellent, lightweight, mid-sized camper for two.
+Keystone adapted the 17BX into a more comfortable couples camper, highlighted by the spacious rear bathroom and closet.
+It’s a contender to be the best couples travel trailer in 2025, especially for those on a budget.

 - Length: 15’11”